containers/podman.io_old/community/index.md

 ## Slack and IRC

 The Podman developers often hang out on the #CRI-O channel in [Kubernetes Slack](https://slack.k8s.io/).
 Note that the devs are generally around during CEST and Eastern Time business hours, so be patient if you're in another time zone.
-There's also Podman users and developers on [IRC.Freenode.Net](https://webchat.freenode.net/) channel #podman.
+There's also Podman users and developers on IRC on the `#podman` channel on `libera.chat`.

 ## Community Meetings